Skip to main content

 Save a Life for Scotland Multi Agency Events

-The Save a Life for Scotland partnership is aiming to reach 500,000 people with CPR skills and if you learn CPR this way we will include you as one of the 500,000!
+The Save a Life for Scotland partnership is aiming to equip as many people as possible with CPR skills and if you learn CPR this way we will include you in our total count!
 In order to keep track of our goal we want to include you in this number.
 Your data will help us understand where people are learning CPR and plan our activity around this information.

-The personal information we collect will include your postcode, age and gender.
+The personal information we collect will include the postcode of where you trained and sometimes your age.
 This information will be retained on a secured portal and kept for 10 years, starting from the launch of Save a Life for Scotland in October 2015.

 This information is not shared with any commercial organisations and used only for research purposes.